Bloodyaugust/godot-template/README.md

 # godot-template

 A template for Godot projects.
+Currently, this branch is set up for 3.4.stable.

 ## Modifying for a new game